Top 50 AI Funded Startups June 2026 | Complete Rankings

 $1.3B total • $7.2B valuation • Series E

 Enterprise LLMs with data privacy focus, customization, and RAG for Fortune 500.
 Targeting H2 2026 IPO.
+Positioned as the enterprise-safe alternative to OpenAI and Anthropic models.

 Glean